This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Visit Johnston Canyon

 To get to reach the trailhead, you can drive to the parking lot and access the trail for free on your own.
-We have a complete guide on how to get to Johnston Canyon from Banff that goes into detail on this!
+We also have a complete guide on how to get to Johnston Canyon from Banff that goes into detail on this!

 4. Canoe on the river